david2242/ui-challenge-nd/README.md

 After logging in, current user is stored in browser **local storage**.
 User's token is stored in auth service. **Bearer token is injected in each http request**.

-_I was very happy about this project becouse I have never used authorization before, but it was mandatory to learn it anyways._
+_I was very happy about this project because I have never used authorization before, but it was mandatory to learn it anyways._

 ### User-info component